apptentive/apptentive-android/README.md

 for 24 hours.
 To show a survey, simply call `Apptentive.showSurvey()`.
 You can optionally pass in a set of tags to match against.
 Tags are arbitrary strings that represent the place in your code that you are calling the survey API.
 You can call the survey from multiple places in your code.
 Then, later on, you can create a survey using one of those tags, and that survey will only be shown at that tagged API call.
-You can also pass in a listener and be notified when the user submits or skips a survey.
+You can also pass in a listener and be notified when the customer submits or skips a survey.

 **Note:** If you are unable to show surveys during testing, you may have installed your app before the survey was put live on our server.
 Just clear or reinstall your app to see surveys.